-Controlling vascular disease may be key to reducing prevalence of Alzheimer's diseaseNovember 5th, 2012 in Alzheimer's disease & dementia /
+Controlling vascular disease may be key to reducing prevalence of Alzheimer's diseaseNovember 5, 2012 in Medicine & Health / Alzheimer's disease & dementia

 Over the last 15 years, researchers have found a significant association between vascular diseases such as hypertension, atherosclerosis, diabetes type 2, hyperlipidemia, and heart disease and an increased risk of Alzheimer's disease.
 In a special issue of the Journal of Alzheimer's Disease, leading experts provide a comprehensive overview of the pathological, biochemical, and physiological processes that contribute to Alzheimer's disease risk and ways that may delay or reverse these age-related abnormalities.